 |ProtoDUNE – Test Experiment for the Deep Underground Neutrino Experiment DUNE - Optimisation and Data Analysis||

 ProtoDUNE is a 770 ton liquid argon detector being constructed at CERN as a test-bed for the huge DUNE experiment, a billion dollar international neutrino experiment in which a beam of neutrinos will be fired from Fermilab, USA to a 10 kton liquid argon detector in the Homestake mine, S. Dakota.
-This project will focus on optimization of the central Anode Plane Array (APA) detectors that are key to ProtoDUNE and are being built by Sheffield with other groups.
-The project involves finalising design of the APAs, developing simulations of the final detector and then analysis of particle beam data with a view to aiding the final design of DUNE itself.
+This project will focus on optimization of the central Anode Plane Array (APA) detectors that are key to ProtoDUNE and have just been built by Sheffield with other groups.
+The project involves final commissioning and operation of the APAs at CERN, developing simulations of the final detector and analysis of particle beam data with a view to aiding the final design of DUNE itself.
 This includes study of electron lifetime performance and low energy performance.
-There will be opportunity for involvement in installation and operations of ProtoDUNE at CERN and a chance for long term attachment at CERN (6-12 months).
+There will be opportunity for involvement in operations of ProtoDUNE at CERN and a chance for long term attachment at CERN or Fermilab (6-12 months).